 Representative Kelly is a member of seven House Caucuses, including the Congressional Black Caucus, the Women’s Caucus and the General Aviation Caucus.
 She currently chairs the CBC’s Healthcare Braintrust, which works to address health disparities and improve health outcomes for all Americans.
 A particular area of focus for the Congresswoman as Health Braintrust Chair is dental care as she strives to increase oral health care opportunities for children, senior citizens and residents of underserved communities.

-As a former Illinois state representative and government administrator, Kelly brings extensive legislative and leadership experience to the 2nd Congressional District.
-She successfully sponsored bills to protect consumers from fraud, support economic development and increase the minimum wage.
+Having served at every level of government, Kelly brings extensive legislative and leadership experience to the 2nd District.
+She began her government service as community relations director in the Village of Matteson.
+She was later elected to the Illinois House of Representatives and sponsored bills supporting economic development, increasing the minimum wage and protecting consumers from fraud.
 She also led the fight for landmark legislation to protect victims of domestic violence and improve public safety.

-Besides her Congressional committee assignments, Kelly belongs to the Congressional Black Caucus and Women’s Caucus.
-She also serves on a number of boards, including the Northern Illinois University Political Science Advisory Board, Rich Township Food Pantry, the Board of the Center for Tax and Budget Accountability and serves as a Bradley University Trustee.
-In 2009, she was inducted into the university’s Centurion Society for honored alumni.
-She also is an active member of Sigma Gamma Rho Sorority, Inc.
+Kelly serves on a number of boards, including the Northern Illinois University Political Science Advisory Board, Rich Township Food Pantry, and the Board of the Center for Tax and Budget Accountability, a bipartisan, nonprofit research and advocacy think-tank that works to promote social and economic justice.
+She is also a Bradley University Trustee and in 2009 was inducted into Bradley’s Centurion Society for honored alumni.
+She is also an active member of the Sigma Gamma Rho Sorority.